csc-training/hip-programming/memory/01-explicit-vs-implicit/README.md

 This may:
 - reduce page faults
 - improve memory locality
-- improve performance for predictable access patterns
+- improve performance for unpredictable access patterns

 But in this exercise it actually significantly hurts performance, as it adds significant overhead to an already optimized transfer pattern.